ShadyNabil8/Central_Lock_Car_Module/README.md

 I needed a stage in the code to know the time according to the processor, so after sailing through the STM32F103C8T6 drivers provided by STM and some searching, I found that I could use the SysTick timer to know the time according to the processor.

+## 4. Callback function

+A callback function is a function that is passed as an argument to another function, and it is called at a later time to complete some kind of action.

 # The challenges I faced

 ## Syncrhonozation between TX and RX